MicrosoftDocs/azure-devops-yaml-schema/task-reference/cmd-line-v2.md

 **`failOnStderr`** - **Fail on Standard Error**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this is true, this task will fail if any errors are written to the stderr.
+If the value is set to true, the task fails if any errors are written to the stderr.
 <!-- :::editable-content-end::: -->
 <br>